pysys-test/sample-getting-started/README.md

 	pysys.py run 003 --mode=ALL

-There is also a performance test, and just to show that numbers aren't essential, this is given a name ("SensorValuesEndpoint") rather than a number.
+There is also a performance test, and just to show that numbers aren't essential in test ids, this is given a name ("SensorValuesEndpoint") rather than a number.
 It has a class variable called "iterations" which controls how long the test runs for.
 If you wanted to run the test for a larger number of iterations to try to get a more stable performance result this is easy to do using the -X argument: